IMG_2872.jpg

 We stand on the lands of the Great Sioux Nation, Wahpeton, Sauk, and Meskwaki people.
 We’re committed to honoring these people who came before us and their sacred agricultural practices as stewards of the Earth.
 We practice gratitude for this place, soil regeneration, carbon sequestration, and sustaining people and our no-plan-B-planet in a perennial, never tilled, beyond organic prairie pasture ecosystem.
 We’ve been harnessing sun, water, milk, and grass into lamb, beef, and eggs as a family for twenty-five years and plan to for many more to come.

-Sheep Improvement Company was established in 1995, although Kelley O'Neill started breeding purebred old-style Hampshires in 1975 on his family's farm, Spruce Shadows, in Bloomington, MN.
-Kelley's grandfather had raised turkeys and Guernsey dairy cattle here, and this is where Kelley's love for animals and natural ability expanded into raising his own sheep.
+Sheep Improvement Company was established in the early ‘90s, although Kelley O'Neill started breeding purebred old-style Hampshires in 1972 on his family's farm, Spruce Shadows where Kelley's grandfather had raised Guernseys, Durocs, Shropshires and turkeys.
+He was the first person in Minnesota to raise White Holland turkeys.
+This is where Kelley's love for animals and natural ability expanded into raising his own sheep.

-Cindy Wolf, DVM, started her internship at the University of Minnesota in 1984 and has been employed there since.
-Cindy's interests were in large animal medicine, specifically dairy cattle.
-However, at the U of M she cultivated her knowledge into specializing in small ruminants and has become well known as a strong advocate in the sheep and goat community.
+Cindy Wolf, DVM, taught at the College of Veterinarian Medicine for 35 years after coming to the University of Minnesota to intern in 1984.
+At the U of M she cultivated her knowledge into specializing in small ruminants and has become well known nationally as a strong advocate in the sheep and goat community.

-Kelley and Cindy established their commercial farm in Rushford, MN in 1994.
-They use cattle and sheep to graze the rolling, hilly land, much of which is unsuitable for cropping.
-Lambs are born in May and June out on pasture.
-The lamb and beef are sold directly to customers at the Rochester and Winona Farmers' Markets, as well as through the Dakota Lamb Growers Co-op.
-The farm also supplies meat to several restaurants in Winona and the Twin Cities.
+Kelley and Cindy established their farm in Rushford, MN in 1994.
+They use sheep, cattle and goats to graze steep ground, much of which is unsuitable for cropping.
+Most lambs are born in May and June out on pasture.
+The lamb and beef are sold directly to customers at the Rochester and Bloomington Farmers' Markets, as well as through the Dakota Lamb Growers Co-op.
+The farm also supplies meat to restaurants in Winona and the Twin Cities.

 We try to be intentional about our conversion of sun and water, milk and grass into food.
 We put lots of labor into animal welfare, including supplemental feeding when weather conditions require more energy.
 Most of what these lambs and ewes consume over the course of their lives is perennial forage from diverse, “permanent,” no-tillage, swards or pastures, much of it grown on ground which could not (or at least should not) be cultivated to produce any crop other than grass, ‘the seamstress of the earth.’